leparrain02/devops-exam/README.md

 2. Shell scripting
    * Writing a new script mytestdevops.sh
    * The script should be executable
    * It should receive 2 parameters: sourcefolder and destfolder.
-If the number of parameter is invalid it should print the usager and exit
+If the number of parameters is invalid it should print the usage and exit
-   * If the source folder doesn't exist, it should print and error and exit.
+   * If the source folder doesn't exist, it should print an error and exit.
    * If the dest folder doesn't exist, it should create it.
-   * It should include the lib /data/devops-exam/lib/testfunc.sh
+   * It should source the lib /data/devops-exam/lib/testfunc.sh.
+This file contains the function devops_exam needed for our script
    * For each file '*.txt' in the source folder, it should call the function 'devops_exam'.
 The function needs 2 parameters: the file and the dest folder.
 3. User creation and permission
    * Create a new user **devops**